hapax/hapax.github.io/assets/alien-maths.md

 "agreement that holds throughout the speech community";
 <!-- Certainly it is an agreement, but it not an arbitrary one.-->
 rather, it encodes facts about the world chemists care to pay attention to.
-I use the word "encode" deliberately, since words tokenise relevant differences in a way that *aids compression*.
+I use the word "encode" deliberately, since words *tokenise relevant differences* in a way that aids compression.
 It literally takes less bytes to say things, and lowers the cognitive burden of storage and manipulation, so reasoning and communication are both facilitated.